Dalbee/energy-analytics-fabric-bi/README.md

 ﻿# Energy Analytics Fabric BI Platform

-This repository contains a set of three demonstration projects designed to showcase modern data engineering, reporting, and governance capabilities using Microsoft Fabric.
+This repository contains a set of three projects designed to showcase modern data engineering, reporting, and governance capabilities using Microsoft Fabric.
 The work is structured to represent the responsibilities of a Senior / Lead Analytics Engineer within a large energy company operating at scale.

 The repository is organised into three primary projects: